Mythra/Coworker/docs/service-checker.md

 Then pass it into your CoworkerManager, and Coworker will automatically ensure failed nodes work gets rescheduled without any human intervention.

+## Custom ServiceChecker ##

+A user-provided implementation of a service checker may be provided.
+It should subclass the `ServiceChecker` interface, and return strings which represent nodes.
+If identifiers other than host IP addresses (the default) are used, the `coworkerManger.Start()` must be provided with a `nodeIdentifier`.

+Example:  If Amazon AWS instance-ids are used, which look like 'i-123abd31', a SerciceChecker may be written to find all running instances in a specific autoscsaling group.
+The nodeIdentifier would then be an instance-id of the local instance.

+Other discovery mechanisms such as Netflix's Eureka or etcd could be implemented, using their specific format of identifer.